Women in the UAE

 Click the image below to see an infographic that provides more information about women in the UAE.

 Highlighting the importance of gender in policy dialogue, the UAE’s Gender Balance Council is a federal entity that increases the role of women in leadership positions and strengthens institutional capacity.
 Women’s participation is particularly strong in the public sector.
-In fact, women hold two-thirds of public sector jobs in the UAE.
+In fact, women hold two-thirds of public sector jobs in the UAE, with 30% in leadership roles and 15% in technical and academic roles.

 - Nine women serve in the UAE Cabinet—including Shamma Al Mazrui, who serves as Minister of State for Youth Affairs.
 When she was appointed at the age of 22 in 2016, she became the youngest minister in the world.

-- In November 2015, Dr. Amal Al Qubaisi became president of the FNC, making her the first woman in the region to lead a national assembly.
-She previously had made history in 2006 as the first elected female to the FNC and in 2011 was appointed deputy speaker of the FNC.
+- In November 2015, Dr. Amal Al Qubaisi was appointed President of the FNC, making her the first woman in the region to lead a national assembly.
+She had previously made history in 2006 as the first elected female to the FNC and in 2011 was appointed deputy speaker of the FNC.

-- Women make up 20% of the diplomatic corps, including female ambassadors to the United Nations, Finland, Denmark, Latvia, Portugal, and the Holy See.
+- Women make up 20% of the diplomatic corps, including female ambassadors to the United Nations, Finland, Denmark, Latvia, the Netherlands, the Holy See, and Brazil, the consul general in Hong Kong-China, and the permanent delegate to the International Renewable Energy Agency (IRENA).

 - In September of 2013, Ambassador Lana Nusseibeh became the UAE’s first female Permanent Representative to the UN and the fifth woman in the country to serve as an Ambassador.
 She was elected President of the UN Women Executive Board in 2017, the first Arab female president to lead the Board.
 Ambassador Lana Nusseibeh was also elected as Vice President for the 2017 United Nations General Assembly, representing the Asia-Pacific Group of Member States.